dynexcoin/Dynex/README.md

 brew install boost
 ```

+MacOS Silicon M1/M2: You need x86-64 versions of the boost libraries, but Apple Silicon compiles for Arm.
+You can download and unzip the precompiled boost x86-64 runtime libraries to run Dynex on Apple Silicon.

 After downloading the precompiled binary, unzip the executable on your machine.
 To run a full Node in the TuringX blockchain, run the main service (=daemon) with the following command and wait until your node is fully synchronised with the network:
 ```